kylecarhart/Google-Domain-Filter/README.md

 ### Caveats

 Due to the nature of how the extension works, it may interfere with certain google search page features.
-Features such as Google Definitions (ex: "Define Ubiquitous"), Google Translate (ex: "Translate hola"), and other similar in page apps may not appear when domains are in your filter.
+Features such as Google Definitions (ex: "Define Ubiquitous"), Google Translate (ex: "Translate hola"), and other similar in-page apps may not appear when domains are in your filter.
 To bring back those functionalities, simply remove all domains from your blacklist or uninstall the web extension. **Workarounds are still being looked into.**

 ### Tools/Frameworks/Libraries Used